Cat's Claw Herbs

 May Help with Symptoms of Arthritis

 People with rheumatoid arthritis have experienced similar benefits as people with osteoarthritis.
 Rheumatoid arthritis is an autoimmune condition that results in swollen, painful joints.
-It’s associated with elevated markers of inflammation in your blood.
+It’s associated with elevated markers of inflammation9 in your blood.

 Cat’s Claw and Immune System Support